Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

-If you're happy with everything about your cabinets, except the color, spray painting them is the best alternative to buying new ones.
-New cabinets are expensive and are sometimes constructed with cheap materials inside, like particle board.
-Most of the older cabinets I paint are well built and only need a paint job to modernize them.
+If you're happy with everything about your cabinets except the color, spray painting them is the best alternative to buying new ones.
+New cabinets are expensive and are sometimes constructed with cheap materials, like particleboard.
+Most of the older cabinets I paint are well-built and only need a paint job to modernize them.

-Spray painting kitchen cabinets produces over-spray, which means you must carefully mask everything to avoid a mess.
+Spray painting kitchen cabinets produces over-spray, so you must carefully mask everything to avoid making a mess.
 Some painters argue that the amount of time spent masking and spraying a kitchen ends up taking the same amount of time as brushing and rolling, but that definitely isn't the case in my experience.

-I can mask a kitchen for spraying in no more than one day.
-When the masking is done, I can spray the primer and paint in about ten minutes per coat.
-Doing this process with a roller would take close to one full day of work for each coat, so using a sprayer saves me a couple days of work.
+Spray painting instead of rolling is a big time saver.
+I can mask a kitchen for spraying usually in one day.
+When the masking is done, I can spray each coat of primer and paint in about ten to twenty minutes per coat.
+Painting with only a roller would take close to one full day of work for each coat, so using a sprayer saves me a couple of days of work.

 Masking is a lot of work, but using the right masking tools and supplies saves a lot of time.
 The first must-have tool you need for masking is the 3M hand masker and the masking film to go with it, as well as painter's tape.

-Cover the kitchen floors with red rosin paper instead of drop cloths.
-Drop cloths blow around from the pressure of the spray gun.
-You can buy three foot rolls of red rosin paper at practically any home improvement store.
+Cover the kitchen floors with red rosin paper or a leak-proof floor protector instead of drop cloths.
+You can buy three-foot rolls of red rosin paper at practically any home improvement store.
 I tape the paper to the floor right up to the bottom of the base cabinets.

-Appliances should be wrapped with plastic, taping around the edges to prevent over-spray from blowing underneath.
+Appliances should be wrapped with plastic.
+Tape around the edges to prevent over-spray from blowing underneath.
 The dishwasher is where you have to be careful.
-I open the dishwasher and run tape along the sides of the door to keep them clean.
+I open the dishwasher and run tape along the sides of the door and the seal inside to keep both clean.

+Low-hanging lights can be covered with plastic.
+If your upper cabinets are close to the ceiling, tape masking paper along the top to block the over-spray.
+The cabinet wall box openings are the most time-consuming to tape, but easy with the masker I recommended.
 What I do is run tape and plastic right behind the small style that goes around each cabinet opening, using the masker.
-This allows that small piece behind the doors to be sprayed without blasting the inside of the cabinet boxes with paint.
+This allows that small piece (the style) behind the doors to be sprayed without blasting the inside of the cabinet boxes with paint.

 All wood surfaces should be cleaned, sanded, primed, and painted, sanding in between every coat.
-Denatured alcohol is a good cleaner that cuts right through grease.
+Krud Kutter is a good cleaner that cuts right through grease.
 I apply two coats of BIN shellac primer and two coats of Emerald urethane for my cabinet projects.
 If you're working with grainy cabinets, you can also use grain filler to smooth out the surface if desired.